ValeriaeWasTaken/Material-UI-Reborn/README.md

 > Due to the original using a custom plugin for installation, and this being a penumbra texture pack with the primary goal of being functional in DT.
 > It is no longer possible to customize colors on certain elements.
 > Similar functionality might be implemented using penumbra in the future.
 Maybe even getting the plugin updated.
 Options are being explored.
+>
+### Known Issues/Plans
+- [ ] Take a look at VPR Job Bar for any possible edits
+- [ ] Also take a look at PCT Canvas for any potential edits
+- [ ] VPR and PCT Marketboard icons are still WIPs
+- [ ] Term Filter icons are broken
+- [ ] Facewear Icon is still missing from equipment screen
+- [ ] Dawntrail Teleport icon doesnt read properly as ocean waves, redo it.

+---

 ### v2 | Quick release to fix job broken job bars so only non-gamebreaking issues remain.
     Others